-Latif argues that respondents' reliance on is misplaced because the document is inherently unreliable and because more reliable reports contradict the information it contains.
+Latif argues that respondents' reliance on is misplaced because the document is inherently unreliable and because more reliable reports of his subsequent statements to interrogators contradict the information it contains.
 Latif asserts that the information in these other statements demonstrate that the man he met named Ibrahim was not Abu Khalud and that Latif neither trained nor fought with the Taliban but instead was in Pakistan and Afghanistan to seek medical care.
+1. Latif argues that the second is not reliable.

-1. Latif argues that is not reliable.
-Latif asserts and offers several reasons the Court should not rely on them.
+Latif asserts that he did not make the statements contained in JE 34 (Decl. of Latif (May 10, 2009)) ¶¶ 10, 12, and offers several reasons the Court should not rely on them.
 First, Latif argues that the circumstances of creation call into question its reliability.
+The document indicates SECRET